eboody/sqlx_seed_script/README.md

 This is a simple Rust script to seed a PostgreSQL database using SQLx.

 ## Overview
 This script creates a series of cities, addresses, and users in the database.
 Each entity has an associated 'id', and the script creates entities with ids from 1 to 5.
+These are intended to serve as mock data so, of course, replace these with entities from your crate.

 ## Structure
 There are three primary entities in this script: User, Address, and City.
 Each of these entities has an associated struct in this script, as well as a function to create instances of it in the database.